phauer/svg-buddy/README.md

 Usage: svg-font-embedding INPUT [OUTPUT] [--optimize] If the OUTPUT path is not submitted a new file is created with the postfix '-e' in the same directory as the INPUT file.
 If --optimize is set the postfix '-eo' is used.
 usage: gnu
-    --optimize   If set, simple optimizations are applied to the output SVG to reduce the file size.
+ -o,--optimize   If set, simple optimizations are applied to the output
+                 SVG to reduce the file size.
 ```